 You should also plan to flee the storm if you live in a mobile home park or manufactured home.

-For some, it’s just a matter of gassing up the SUV and heading to a hotel in another state if they want to evacuate.
-But what if you don’t have the luxury?
+For some, it’s just a matter of gassing up the SUV and heading to a hotel in another state.
+But what if you don’t have that luxury — or extra funds?

-It may be slim pickings, but there are three resources for people who want to evacuate ahead of a hurricane.
+It may be slim pickings, but there are three resources for people to affordably evacuate ahead of a hurricane.

 1. Hurricane Shelters Could Be Your Best Bet

 They are usually schools built under strict new construction guidelines that make them the safest place for your family and pets.
 Yes, your county should have a pet-friendly shelter available, McCrane said.

 But what should you actually schlep with you over to the local shelter?

 Bring everything you would need for your emergency kit at home, plus a few things to make yourself comfortable: pillows, blankets or air mattresses; folding or lawn chairs; extra clothing, shoes and glasses; toothpaste, deodorant and other hygiene supplies; important papers, identification and family keepsakes; extra medication; and books, toys or games to keep the kids — and yourselves — sane.